 - Replaced the engines on our high speed diesel trains which ensure they are more reliable, quiet, efficient and environmentally friendly.

-- Improving our mobile site to make it easier to find important information.
+- Improved our mobile site to make it easier to find important information.

-- Providing an interactive presence on Twitter during our main operating hours, seven days a week.
+- Provided an interactive presence on Twitter during our main operating hours, seven days a week.

-- Offering exclusive offers and opportunities to customers who register to receive our e-mail updates.
+- Offered exclusive offers and opportunities to customers who register to receive our e-mail updates.